 This Vegan Carrot Cake + Orange-infused Frosting isn’t your traditional version of carrot cake.
 Not only is it completely vegan, fluffy, + moist, but it’s also loaded with shredded carrots, orange zest, pecan/walnuts, pineapple, and a ton of warm, fall spices that create one decadent flavor.
-Topped with a creamy vegan cream cheese orange-infused frosting and sprinkles of chopped nuts.
-A definite crowd-pleasing treat for the holiday season.
+Topped with a smooth vegan orange-infused frosting and sprinkles of chopped nuts—if desired.

 The Best Healthy Sugar Alternatives + Substitutes list is all about finding better ways to enjoy your favorite sweets without compromising your healthy lifestyle.
 For those who follow a vegetarian and/or vegan lifestyle, this lists offers a few great ideas to incorporate healthy sweeteners into your diet.